 Nitroglycerin relaxes and widens blood vessels to your heart so that more blood can flow to the heart muscle.
 This helps relieve chest pain and makes breathing easier.
-Nitroglycerin tablets are usually placed under your tongue so that the drug quickly passes into your bloodstream.
-Since fainting is a possible side effect, it’s best to sit down before taking nitroglycerin.
+Nitroglycerin tablets are usually placed under your tongue so that the drug passes into your bloodstream quickly.
+Since fainting and headaches are possible side effects, it’s best to sit down before taking nitroglycerin.
 Nitroglycerin also comes in a cream, in a patch, or an aerosol spray.

 Blood Pressure Medications